Brunswick brickworks

-The Brunswick Brick Tile & Pottery Company was established in 1870 on a 12-acre paddock on Albert Street Brunswick, as one of the first modern mechanical brickworks in Australia.
-It was also known as the Hoffman Patent Brick & Tile Company, Hoffman Brickworks, or just ' Hoffman's' for most of its 100 plus years of operation.
+The Brunswick brickworks is a former brickworks located at 72–106 Dawson Street, Brunswick, an inner-city suburb of Melbourne, in Victoria, Australia.
+The 3 ha site, known as the Hoffman Brickworks, or simply Hoffman's, was built from 1884, on the traditional land of the Wurundjeri, and was the second site for the Brunswick Brick Tile & Pottery Company, (Note: The company was also known as the Hoffman Patent Brick & Tile Company.) having established, in 1870, a 12 acre brick-making site on Albert Street, Brunswick.
+Collectively, the sites were the location of one of the first modern mechanical brickworks in Australia.

+The 1 site on Albert Street was repurposed from 1947.
+The No. 2 site on Dawson Street was in continual use as a brickworks until 1993 and was added to the Victorian Heritage Register on 20 September 1989 in recognition of its archaeological, architectural, historical and scientific significance.
+The Dawson Street site is one of two surviving early Melbourne brickworks, the other being the Box Hill brickworks; and the Dawson Street site contains the largest collection of Hoffman kilns in Australia.
+The site was also added to the now defunct Register of the National Estate on 27 October 1998, and, on 22 August 1988, to a non-statutory heritage list by the Victorian branch of the National Trust of Australia.

+Since the 2010s, large parts of the former brickworks site on Dawson Street were redeveloped for housing.

+History

-The Hoffman brickworks was founded by Jenkin Collier and James McKenzie with Messrs Barry Owen and Rourke.
-Initially it employed Pratt brick presses, and constructed Hoffman patent continuous firing kilns, developed by Friedreich Hoffman in Stettin, Prussia in 1859.
-In 1887 the company had ordered Bradley & Craven Ltd automatic brick presses, which were fabricated by Langlands foundry and a year later purchased another at the centennial exhibition.
-The first kiln was circular, but the company rapidly expanded and added at least five oblong Hoffman Kilns between 1880 and about 1914.
+The Brunswick Brick Tile & Pottery Company was founded by Jenkin Collier, James McKenzie, Barry Owen and Mr Rourke.
+Initially the firm used Pratt brick presses, and constructed continuous firing Hoffman kilns, developed by Friedreich Hoffman in Prussia in 1859.
+The company ordered Bradley & Craven Ltd automatic brick presses in 1887, fabricated by the Langlands foundry and a year later purchased another at the centennial exhibition.
+The first kiln was circular, and the company rapidly expanded and built at least five oblong Hoffman kilns between 1880 and about 1914.

-In 1884 the company erected the new No 2 works in Dawson Street Brunswick, south of the original works, as the clay pit had been exhausted, having excavated up to the backs of nearby houses.
-This works employed over 400 men and produced over 40 million bricks per year, reflecting the importance of the industry on the landboom of the 1880s.
+In 1884, the company erected the No. 2 site in Dawson Street, south of the No. 1 site on Albert Street, as the existing clay pit was exhausted, having excavated adjacent to nearby houses.
+Over 400 men were employed at the No. 2 site that produced over 40 million bricks per year, reflecting the importance of the industry on the land boom of the 1880s.
 After the depression of the 1890s, the company expanded throughout the following decades.
 The Hoffmans factory whistle, which rang from 7:15 to 7:20 in the morning, to wake workers, was so regular that locals could set their watches by it.